 - In the Marvel Cinematic Universe fandom, this is a frequently-used fanon for Asgardians.

 - In Highlander and its various spin offs, the immortals cannot have children.
 If you believe the second movie, it's because they're actually from another planet.
 In the later films (but not in the TV series), Immortals are capable of reproducing until they die for the first time.
-This is a plot point in the fourth and fifth movies.
+In the third movie Connor has adopted a kid so he could have a son.
+This is also a plot point in the fourth and fifth movies.

 - The Man from Earth fathered many children during his looooong life, but since he is forced to leave his families after a few years, nothing is known about their immortality, apart from one, and he is most certainly mortal.